jfrog/jfrog-mission-control-2.0/ReplicationScript/README.md

   User specifies "push" or pull replication.

+- packagetype
+  Specify which   package type you will be using

 - replicationUrl

   User provides a string of a repository URL.
-For Pull, provide the URL of the repository you want to proxy.
+For Pull, provide the URL of the repository you want to proxy (required).
 For push, specify the target URL.

 - eventbased